jscoq/jscoq/README.md

   $ ./build.sh
   ```

-  will build jscoq.
+  will build jsCoq.
 The script tries to manage the 32/64 bit toolchain
   switching, you can also directly use make if you want finer control
   over the build process.